melles1991/usecuewebsite/_posts/en/2021-04-01-great-minds-think-alike.md

 I do not know if this is another example of 'copying' or just another coincidence, but frankly, I do not really care.
 You know what they say about designers: The good ones copy and the great ones steal.
 I think that art should not be copied, but great design should.

 Design is not art.
-'Great minds think alike', is a reassuring and helpful thought in tech and design.
+'Great minds think alike', is a reassuring and helpful thought.